-Scan QR code to learn more!
+Scan the QR code to learn more.

-A Zoom link or location will be provided after registration.
-Session will also be recorded for later viewing.
+A Zoom link or location will be provided when you register.

-😯 559 Science Library 🖸 @uciurop
+559 Science Library 🖸 @uciurop 🌐 urop.uci.edu

-urop.uci.edu

-⊠) urop@uci.edu
+(\boxtimes) urop@uci.edu

 Watch These Videos

 The following videos were created by UROP to complement this section of the guide.
 These videos are informative for all student presenters, regardless of presentation type.
 Click the thumbnails below to access a PDF version of the slides, which includes a link to the corresponding YouTube video: